gpt-engineer-org/gpt-engineer/README.md

 - To run this tool, the new command `gpte` is recommended for better user experience.
 However, the earlier default commands `gpt-engineer` and `ge` are also supported.

 ## Relation to gptengineer.app
-[gptengineer.app](https://gptengineer.app/) is a closed source tool for automatic generation of web-apps.
+[gptengineer.app](https://gptengineer.app/) is a commercial project for automatic generation of web-apps.
 It emerged from gpt-engineer and is committed to giving back to the open source community.
 A portion of gptengineer.app’s revenue will fund a full-time role and infrastructure for maintaining open-source tools for code generation.

 ## Features